baturalpyalcinn/AIFootballManager/README.md

-Everything is in ipython notebooks so you should not have any issues running anything, but if you need the datasets (so that you can skip the time-consuming web scraping bit) or have any questions, feel free to email me at mc4254 [at] columbia [dot] edu
+Everything is in ipython notebooks so you should not have any issues running anything, but if you need the datasets (so that you can skip the time-consuming web scraping bit) or have any questions, feel free to email me at baturalpyalcinn [at] gmail [dot] com